Need Help?

 Spay/Neuter for Community Cats

-If you are a Trap-Neuter-Return (TNR) colony caretaker, there are free and reduced-cost spay/neuter options available for feral and stray community cats.
+There are free and reduced-cost spay/neuter options available for feral and stray community cats.

-NYC Feral Cat Initiative: Feral Cat Spay/Neuter Programs & Clinics
+Bideawee Feral Cat Initiative: Feral Cat Spay/Neuter Programs & Clinics

 Why Spay or Neuter Your Pet?
 Because Spaying or Neutering…